Press Release: People v. Wiidanen, Ladd Douglas, 7/23/10

 Rocklin police were called to the home and took DNA samples, which were forwarded to the California Department of Justice for analysis.
 Because of a heavy backlog of cases, the DOJ didn’t match the DNA samples to Wiidanen until 22 months after the 2008 New Year’s Day incident.

-Wiidanen’s blood alcohol level was measured at more than .20 percent on Jan.
-1, 2008.
+Wiidanen’s blood alcohol level was measured at more than.20% on January 1, 2008.

 Earlier this month, as Wiidanen awaited his sentencing, he was arrested on suspicion of driving under the influence of alcohol in Rocklin.
 He is scheduled for arraignment on August 12.